AGRINFO AGRINFO logo

 Summary

-The EU is suspending import tariffs (duties) on specific agricultural products – certain vegetables and fruit (raw and processed), oils, and processed cereal products – to ensure adequate supply to meet the needs of European manufacturers (food and non-food products).
+The EU has suspended import tariffs (duties) on specific agricultural products – certain vegetables and fruit (raw and processed), oils, and processed cereal products – to ensure adequate supply to meet the needs of European manufacturers (food and non-food products).

-EU proposes to suspend duties on certain agricultural products to meet domestic industry needs
+EU suspends duties on certain agricultural products to meet domestic industry needs

 Update

-The EU is suspending import tariffs (duties) on specific agricultural products – certain vegetables and fruit (raw and processed), oils, and processed cereal products – to ensure adequate supply to meet the needs of European manufacturers (food and non-food products).
+The EU has suspended import tariffs (duties) on specific agricultural products – certain vegetables and fruit (raw and processed), oils, and processed cereal products – to ensure adequate supply to meet the needs of European manufacturers (food and non-food products).

 What is changing?

-The EU is continuing the suspension of Common Custom Tariff (CCT) duties in 2025 on a range of agri-food products in the following customs categories [Combined Nomenclature (CN) chapter codes are equivalent to HS chapter codes]:
+The EU has suspended Common Custom Tariff (CCT) duties in 2025 on a range of agri-food products that are currently in short supply, and to support the needs of European food and non-food industries.
+These are for products generally intended for further processing and not for direct sale on the EU market, including the following customs categories [Combined Nomenclature (CN) chapter codes are equivalent to HS chapter codes]:

 • vegetables for further processing (CN 07): fresh/chilled chanterelles, frozen bamboo shoots, certain mushrooms

-• fruit for use in the manufacture of foods and drinks (CN 08): fresh/dried dates, frozen boysenberries, frozen pineapple pieces, certain rosehips
+• fruit for use in the manufacture of foods and drinks (CN 08): fresh/dried dates, frozen boysenberries, frozen pineapple pieces

 • oils for the manufacture of specific non-food products (CN 15): palm, coconut, and palm kernel oils

-• certain types of microbial oil, vegetable oil, hydrogenated castor oil, jojoba oil, and edible mixture of animal or vegetable oils consisting of fish oil from Pacific pollock (CN 15)
+• certain types of microbial oil, vegetable oil, hydrogenated castor oil, and an edible mixture of animal or vegetable oils consisting of fish oil from Pacific pollock (CN 15)

 • certain glass noodles for further processing (CN 19)

-• prepared vegetables/fruit (e.g. pulp or concentrate) for use in the manufacture of food and/or drinks (CN 20): certain forms of bamboo shoots; mango, papaya, and guava purée concentrates; sweetened dried cranberries; mango purée; boysenberry purée; vine leaves; Chinese water chestnuts; acai berries pulp; pineapple juice, juice concentrates (cranberry passionfruit, boysenberry, acerola, acai berry, and passionfruit); coconut water
+• prepared vegetables/fruit (e.g. pulp or concentrate) for use in the manufacture of food and/or drinks (CN 20): certain forms of bamboo shoots; mango, papaya, and guava purée concentrates; sweetened dried cranberries; boysenberry purée; vine leaves; Chinese water chestnuts; acai berries pulp; pineapple juice, juice concentrates (cranberry passionfruit, boysenberry, acerola, and acai berry); coconut water

 • miscellaneous edible preparations (CN 21): certain forms of soy/casein protein.